near/docs/docs/2.build/2.smart-contracts/quickstart.md

   :::info

-  If you encounter issues with Docker you can use the `--no-docker` flag to skip creating a reproducible build
+  If you encounter issues with Docker you can use the `non-reproducible-wasm` option to skip creating a reproducible build

   :::